Weighted residual empirical processes, martingale transformations, and model specification tests for regressions with diverging number of parameters: Numerical studies

-To assess the effect of bandwidth $h$ for $TCvM_n$ and $TCvM_n^d$, we first conduct a simple simulation for a bunch of bandwidths.
-This strategy was also adopted by Zhu, Fujikoshi, and Naito (2001), Wang and Zhou (2007), and Khmaladze and Koul (2009), among others.
-According to Condition (A8) and Lemma 3 in supplementary Material, we set $h=cn^{-1/10}$ where $c$ varies from $0.6$ to $1.4$.
-Table 1 gives the empirical sizes and powers of $TCvM_n$ and $TCvM_n^d$ for model $H_{11}$.
-Simulation results for other models are very similar.
-Thus we omit it here for brevity.
-For the empirical sizes, $TCvM_n$ and $TCvM_n^d$ seem robust against all different bandwidths.
-While the empirical powers of $TCvM_n$ and $TCvM_n^d$ are slightly low when $h$ is relatively small and become stable for large $h$.
-Thus we adopt $h=n^{-1/10}$ in the following simulations.

-Tables 2-3 present the simulation results of $CvM_n^d, TCvM_n^d, CvM_n, TCvM_n, PCvM_n$ and $T_n^{ZH}$ in Study 1.
-One can see that all tests can control the empirical size very well in all models and dimension settings.
-Our tests designed for directional alternatives usually have higher empirical powers than those for nonparametric alternatives.
-The tests $TCvM_n$ and $TCvM_n^d$ based on martingale transformed processes usually lose powers compared with the corresponding tests without martingale transformation.
-This phenomenon validates the theoretical results in Section 4.
-For the low-frequency model $H_{11}$, the empirical powers of $CvM_n$ and $PCvM_n$ increase very quickly.
-While $PCvM_n$, $TCvM_n$ and $TCvM_n^d$ have much lower power than $CvM_n$ for the high frequency model $H_{12}$.
-The test $T_n^{ZH}$ performs the worst in all models and dimension cases.
-This is because of the nonparametric estimation used in $T_n^{ZH}$ which causes it to suffer severely from the curse of dimensionality.
-Interestingly, the tests $CvM_n^d, TCvM_n^d, CvM_n, TCvM_n$ and $PCvM_n$ seem not to be affected by dimensionality.
+The simulation results of Study 1 are presented in Tables 1-2.
+It can be observed that $CvM_n, TCvM_n$ and $PCvM_n$ can control the empirical size very well across all models and dimension settings.
+While $T_n^{ZH}$ and $dCov_n$ are usually conservative with smaller empirical sizes.
+The test $TCvM_n$ based on the martingale-transformed process usually loses powers compared with the corresponding test without martingale transformation.
+This phenomenon aligns with the theoretical results in Section 4.
+For the low-frequency model $H_{11}$, the empirical powers of $CvM_n$ and $PCvM_n$ increase rapidly.
+However, for the high frequency model $H_{12}$, $PCvM_n$ and $TCvM_n$ have much lower power than $CvM_n$.
+The tests $T_n^{ZH}$ and $dCov_n$ deteriorate rapidly in all models and dimension cases as the dimension $p$ increases.
+Interestingly, the tests $CvM_n, TCvM_n$, and $PCvM_n$ appear to be less affected by the dimensionality.

 The hypothetical models in Study 1 are single-index models under both the null and alternatives.
 Next, we consider more complex models in the second simulation study.

 {\it Study 2.} Generate data from the following models: